lumeland/lume.land/docs/core/events.md

 ---
 title: Events
-description: A list of all the events which Lume will dispatch in the lifecycle
+description: A list of all events which Lume will dispatch in its lifecycle
 order: 10
 ---

-Lume has an events system to run some code at certain times during the compiling process.
-You can configure those events in the `_config.js` file with the function `addEventListener`.
+Lume has an events system to run code at certain times during the compilation process.
+You can configure those events in your configuration file with the `addEventListener` function.

 ## beforeBuild